-Unfortunately, alcoholics will never be able to control their drinking.
+Unfortunately, alcoholics will never be able to control their alcohol consumption.
 They will never be like those drinkers who can just have one or two drinks and be done.
+Controlled drinking just will never be posssible.
 Alcoholics aren’t able to drink like other people without the diseases of alcoholism.
 They lose control before the alcohol even touches their lips and can’t get it back.
 Many alcoholics will try just about anything to control their drinking, with the delusion that is even possible, even though it never can be.
 Addiction rehab can help you overcome the addiction, but nothing can cure it.

 Finding out some of the ways other alcoholics have tried to control their drinking might be able to save you even further despair.
 Chapter 3 of the Big Book states, “Here are some of the methods we have tried: Drinking beer only, limiting the number or drinks, never drinking alone, never drinking in the morning, drinking only at home, never having it in the house, never drinking during business hours, drinking only at parties, switching from scotch to brandy, drinking only natural wines, agreeing to resign if ever drunk on the job, taking a trip, not taking a trip, swearing off forever (with and without a solemn oath), taking more physical exercise, reading inspirational books, going to health farms and sanitariums, accepting voluntary commitment to asylums — we could increase the list ad infinitum.”